 Malaria is only one of many infectious diseases that have a high incidence across LMICs.
-The inflammatory pathways activated in malaria infection are similar to those of other illnesses.
-66 It is therefore likely that if malaria contributes to the burden of hypertension through inflammation, the same could be true of other chronic infections such as HIV and tuberculosis, providing a novel impetus for the study and control of these infections.
-Currently most treatment for infectious illnesses is focused on eliminating the pathogen with little regard for modulating the inflammatory responses that might result in adverse vascular consequences later.
+The inflammatory pathways activated in malaria infection are similar to those of other illnesses.66 It is therefore likely that if malaria contributes to the burden of hypertension through inflammation, the same could be true of other chronic infections, such as HIV and tuberculosis, providing a novel impetus for the study and control of these infections.
+Currently, most treatment for infectious illnesses is focused on eliminating the pathogen with little regard for modulating the inflammatory responses that might result in adverse vascular consequences later.
 Elucidating these inflammatory pathways and their consequences would pave the way for trials of adjunctive therapy such as statins or specific cytokine antagonists to prevent adverse vascular remodeling as a result of infection.

-Funding
+Sources of Funding

-AE, LS and JAGS are funded by the Wellcome Trust (Fellowship numbers: 103951/Z/14/Z, 098532 and 098504).
+A.O.
+Etyang, L. Smeeth, and J.A.G.
+Scott are funded by the Wellcome Trust (Fellowship numbers: 103951/Z/14/Z, 098532 and 098504).
 The Funders played no role in the preparation of this article.